 website has an entire section dedicated to STEM lesson plans

-that might help kick-start your curriculum.
+that can help kick-start your curriculum and foster an early interest in STEM.
 For example:

 In addition to elementary resources, the PBS website also features STEM activities for sixth- through 12th-grade students: